Key Takeaways

 Clones and Telegraphed Attacks

 In the intense dance of clone management, awareness of the sequence in which clones execute mechanics is critical.
-Players need to remember whether the cardinal points are addressed first to ensure proper positioning for avoiding attacks.
+Players need to remember whether the cardinal points are addressed first to maintain proper positioning for avoiding attacks.
 Traditionally, clones will initiate from cardinal points; thus, teams are advised to organize with tanks heading east and the rest of the party north for optimal heal and mitigation efficiency.
 As these mechanics unfold, the intercardinal points follow the cardinals, requiring the group to reposition accordingly.

 Managing Telegraphed AoE's